Union County, FL · Probate Cost

 Filing Fees and Court Costs in Union County

-• § 733.6171 follow their own tiered schedule, and the Union County Circuit Court in Lake Butler must approve any fee requests that exceed the statutory amounts.
+• The Union County Circuit Court in Lake Butler must approve any fees exceeding statutory amounts.

 The Probate Process in Union County